 Beyond her professional roles, Jessica actively engages with the arts community by facilitating studio visits and critiques and serving on the leadership boards of various cultural entities.
 She has been honored with numerous grants and awards, including the prestigious 40 Under 40 awards in multiple cities, showcasing her dedication to advancing the arts.
 Distinguished organizations like The John S. and James L. Knight Foundation, The Heinz Endowment, and The Ford Foundation have acknowledged her impactful contributions.

-Jessica received a bachelors in Painting, Drawing and Printmaking from Carnegie Mellon University; a masters in Arts Administration, Policy and Management from the School of the Art Institute of Chicago; and a masters in Studies of the Law from the University of Pittsburgh School of Law.
-Her interests in the arts, activism and collaboration continue to influence her projects today.
+Jessica's academic journey is equally impressive, with a bachelor's degree in Fine Art from Carnegie Mellon University, a master's in Arts Administration, Policy, and Management from the School of the Art Institute of Chicago, and a law degree from the University of Pittsburgh School of Law.

 Her unique blend of artistic talent, curatorial expertise, empathy and unwavering commitment to social justice position Jessica Gaynelle Moss as an influential arts advocate, curator, and philanthropist dedicated to uplifting Black artists and fostering a more equitable arts ecosystem.